gajus/moa/README.md

 $car->save();
 ```

-If you need to set multiple properties at once:
+or if you need to set multiple properties at once:

 ```php
 /**